mfelleisen/PillWars/README.md

 ## Red Blue War

 .. is a turn-based game taking place in a space filled with red and blue pills.
 Every player has one fighter and scrambles to collect as many points by "destroying" red and/or blue enemies.

-Destroying a red enemy accelerates the fighter by a bit.
+Destroying a red enemy accelerates the fighter by a hidden percentage.
 Destroying a blue enemy merely means collecting points.

 ### The Basic Rules